 Every year, Gladesville RSL provides in excess of $250,000 in contributions to the community through cash grants or in-kind donations.
-In addition to the projects supported by the ClubGRANTS program, a number of grants are provided to sporting groups, in particular our own sporting groups and the Gladesville RSL Youth Club.
-These grants encourage the participation in sport by subsidizing the fees to participate or providing the necessary sporting facilities or transport.
+In addition to the projects supported by the ClubGRANTS program, a number of grants are provided to sporting groups, in particular, our own sporting groups and the Gladesville RSL Youth Club.
+These grants encourage participation in sport by subsidizing the fees to participate or providing the necessary sporting facilities or transport.

 We also support a number of community groups through the provision of function facilities or the Club bus for transportation.
 Our function room and staff are often provided to many community groups including National Seniors, Gladesville Chamber of Commerce, Legacy Bingo, Gladesville RSL Women’s Auxiliary and Variety Club of NSW.
 We also provide the Gladesville RSL Sub Branch with office facilities and equipment to assist them in organizing events and providing welfare services to veterans.

 Please read below for more information on the ClubGRANTS program or how to request a donation.

 Gladesville RSL & Community Club Ltd participates in the ClubGRANTS scheme.
 This is a community development funding program sponsored by local clubs and administered by the City of Ryde Council.

 The ClubGRANTS scheme provides one-off funding to non-government organisations and community groups for projects and programs which address demonstrated welfare needs of the local community.
 The aim is to encourage and support the development of local community organisations, services and strategies which aims to meet the specific needs of the citizens of Ryde and the local area.